frankfarach/CV/CV.md

 ### Past

+R43 MH099826-02 Rozenblit (PI)
+12/13/12-11/30/14
+*A Model Integrated Data Management System for Multi-Disciplinary Autism Research*
+This project will empower autism investigators to make more effective use of interdisciplinary research data they collect, and to more efficiently exchange data with the scientific community.
+We will achieve this goal by creating free (open-source) software that can easily integrate various kinds of data from different studies; no such software currently exists.
+This software will allow researchers to optimize their use of scarce research dollars, and will help accelerate progress in understanding autism and other mental disorders.
+Role: Project Lead

 R01 MH066347-08S1	Zoellner (PI)
 07/19/12-05/31/13
 *Optimizing PTSD Treatment (Biomarker Supplement)*
 This study examines biopsychosocial markers of treatment response to either prolonged exposure (PE) therapy or the combination of PE and sertraline among individuals with posttraumatic stress disorder within a doubly randomized treatment preference design.
 The supplement also supports the sharing of study results through the database of Genotypes and Phenotypes (dbGaP).
 Role: Co-Investigator

+R34 MH087375 Zoellner (PI)
+09/01/09-08/31/12
+*Enhancing Extinction Learning in PTSD*
+This study evaluates the tolerability and initial efficacy of methylene blue as a metabolic enhancer in facilitating extinction learning following imaginal exposure for the treatment of chronic PTSD.
+Role: Study Coordinator

 ## Teaching